 (Lower HSV and Upper HSV).
 It would change and show the change real-time which made finding the threshold for a specific color a lot easier.(Fig 3)

 Then this new thresholded image was used to find contours.
-Contours is an outline, especially one representing or bounding the shape or form of something.
+Contour is an outline, especially one representing or bounding the shape or form of something.
 This was done in order to use a function called boundingRect.
 It would find the object’s outlines and draw a rectangle over it.
-Next it was easy to get the points of each corner and use Algebra to find its center and then calculate the difference from the center of the image.
+Next, it was easy to get the points of each corner and use Algebra to find its center and then calculate the difference from the center of the image.
 (Fig 4)

 This process uses the FindCenter.java class.
 A problem that I noticed while doing this was in a video feed was that the rectangles I was drawing were overlapping.
-For that I turned to just taking one image and showing the changes.
-But later I discovered it was because line 127
+For that, I turned to just taking one image and showing the changes.
+But later I discovered it was because of line 127

 List<MatOfPoint> contours = new ArrayList<MatOfPoint>();